This post contains affiliate links. If you buy through these links, I may earn a small commission.

 For those who don’t know, a chowder is a soup prepared with milk or cream.
 It is thickened by way of crushed crackers or biscuits or by using a roux.
 A roux is a mixture of fat and liquid and it is used to thicken soups or stews.

-Since we do a lot of fishing, we often have salmon here.
+Since we do a lot of fishing, we often enjoy eating salmon here.
 We love to home smoke a lot of our fish, whether it is salmon or trout.
 Then we pressure can batches of smoked fish so we can enjoy it whenever we like.
-Here’s how we pressure can salmon and other fish.
-Graham used a jar of this smoked salmon to make his chowder.

 - bacon – pairs well with the smoky, salty flavor of the salmon.